nsomar/exrequester/README.md

 ## Compile time and runtime safty
 ### Compile time safty
-When definiing functions at compile time, `requester` will not compile if you fail to define the correct method.
+When definiing functions at compile time, `exrequester` will not compile if you fail to define the correct method.

 For example this:
 ```elixir